Aged care sector employment checks

 Log in to the portal

-When you have completed the organisation component of the application, the Screening Unit will email login and password details to the individual, to complete and submit the application.
+When you've completed the organisation component of the application, the Screening Unit will email login and password details to the individual, to complete and submit the application.

 Information for check holders

-After an aged care sector employment check is granted, information sources (from bodies including SA Police) are monitored for any new information relevant to a person's check status.
+After an aged care sector employment check is granted, information sources, including SA Police, are monitored for any new information relevant to a person's check status.

 If new information means a person's clearance status is changed or revoked, the person and known organisations will be notified.